 That’s not to say that there aren’t still units that people are vying for more than others.
 Generally, the lowest cost units will still garner more attention and competition.

 Your fiercest competition will undoubtedly be during the peak season.

 More likely than not, if you hesitate on putting in an application or a deposit for an apartment you want, it will disappear the same day, so have the funds ready to put down along with your paperwork.

 If you find yourself in a head-to-head with a competing applicant, you do have tricks up your sleeve to seal the deal.

-Hopefully, you have good credit, good earnings and all of our paperwork in order as well as a deposit you’ve put down.
+Hopefully, you have good credit, good earnings and all of your paperwork is in order as well as a deposit money.

 If you can afford to pay $50-$100 more per month, then let the landlord know just that.

 You may hear that the other applicant has come back with their offer, but don’t offer $200 if you really can’t afford to do so.